 Acute Promyelocytic Leukemia (APL).
-APL is a unique subtype of AML.
-While APL usually occurs it middle-aged adults, it can happen at any age.
+This aggressive subtype of AML is associated with potentially life-threatening simultaneous bleeding and clotting complications.
+While APL usually occurs in middle-aged adults, it can happen at any age.
 It accounts for approximately 4 to 8 percent of all AML cases in children.
-While in the past it was nearly always fatal, due to advances in its diagnosis and treatment, it is now one of the most curable subtypes of AML in children.
+While in the past APL was nearly always fatal, due to advances in its diagnosis and treatment, it is now one of the most curable subtypes of AML in children.